 Purchases are made on external affiliate company websites: When a reader clicks on an affiliate link located on .com to purchase an item, the reader buys the item from the seller directly (not from canibeawriter.com).
 Amazon and/or other companies pay canibeawriter.com a small commission or further compensation for promoting their website or products through their affiliate program.

-If your purchase is through an affiliate link or a non-affiliate link, Prices are the same for you.
+Prices are the same for you if your purchase is through an affiliate link or a non-affiliate link.
 You will not pay more by clicking through the link.

 I work with these affiliate programs: